rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 ![make_formation](doc/make_formation_plan.png)

-1. Open the `MakeFormation` plan by selecting it in the "Plans" tab.
+1. Create the `MakeFormation` plan in the same way as the Master plan
 2. Create two states `Move2Center` and `AlignCircle`.
 3. Create two entrypoints with new tasks `Leader` and `Follower`.
 4. For the Leader entrypoint, select it and set the value of "Minimum Cardinality" and "Maximum Cardinality" both to 1.